-Both the buyer and seller must verify their identity during the title transfer process.
+Both the buyer and seller must verify their identities during the title transfer process.
 A valid driver’s license is an acceptable form of ID, and there are other forms of ID that count as well.
-This step helps prevent both the buyer and seller from committing fraud during the transaction.
+This step helps prevent both the vehicle seller and the buyer from committing fraud during the transaction.

 Proof of Inspection

-While not required by every state, a vehicle inspection report is required to transfer a car title in Texas.
-There are two types of inspections that may be required in your county at an inspection station:
+A vehicle inspection report is required to transfer a car title in Texas.
+There are two types of car inspections that may be required in your county at an inspection station:

 - Safety standards inspection